zahidrahimoon/AnimatedLandingPage/README.md

 2. **Open the Page:**
    Launch the `index.html` file in your preferred web browser.

-**Project View:**

-You can view the animated landing page project by clicking [here](https://zahidrahimoon.github.io/AnimatedLandingPage/).

 Thank you for choosing our animated landing page.
 Get ready to dazzle and delight your visitors with an experience they won't forget! 🌟🚀